PixelClear/PixelClear.github.io/_posts/2021-01-31-x86-Assembly-tutorial-part3.markdown

 =====================================================================================================================================

-The place in logic where we manipulate **EIP** creates branch in flow of program.**Unconditional Branches** are used when we want to change the flow or branch out without any condition.Example of this could be function call or loops.Lets see the instructions used to do this
+The place in logic where we manipulate **EIP** creates branch in flow of program.**Unconditional Branches** are used when we want to change the flow or branch out without any condition.Example of this could be function call.Lets see the instructions used to do this

 • <ins>Jump</ins>